Nabarup1/face_gender_detection/README.md

 ## Results

-The model achieves an accuracy of over 90% on the validation set, demonstrating its effectiveness in gender classification.
+The model achieves an accuracy of over 78.73% on the validation set, demonstrating its effectiveness in gender classification.
 Further improvements could involve fine-tuning the model architecture or experimenting with more complex neural networks.

 ## Usage

 To use the model, follow these steps:
 1. Clone the repository.
-2. Install the necessary dependencies listed in `requirements.txt`.
+2. Install the necessary dependencies, like tensorflow, opencv-python
-3. Run the script `train.py` to train the model or `predict.py` to make predictions on new images.
+3. load the models using keras.model.load_model

 ## Contributing